Mark Grew: Coaching career

-Grew was appointed the Port Vale youth coach in December 1994 and stayed with the club for the next eight years.
+Grew was appointed the Port Vale youth team coach in December 1994 and stayed with the club for the next eight years.
 He was appointed assistant manager under Brian Horton in 1999, until he was sacked in December 2002 by the club's administrators.
-In March 2003 he was appointed as assistant manager at Stafford Rangers, until he returned to Port Vale in a coaching capacity for the youth-team, after the club was taken over by Valiant 2001.
+In March 2003 he was appointed as an assistant manager at Stafford Rangers until he returned to Port Vale in a coaching capacity for the youth team after the club was taken over by Valiant 2001.
 Following a capitulation to Leyton Orient at Brisbane Road on 20 October 2007, Grew gave a memorable post-match interview, saying that the team was "gutless... spineless... the worst bunch of players I have seen at Vale Park in 17 years".
 On 8 October 2008, Grew rejected the opportunity to become assistant to recently appointed Port Vale manager Dean Glover.

 In December 2010, he was made joint caretaker manager at Vale, along with Geoff Horsfield, following the departure of Micky Adams.
 Vale were hammered 5–0 by Rotherham United in his first game in charge, but rallied to beat Burton Albion 2–1, before Jim Gannon was appointed manager.
-During Adams' reign Grew had doubled up as a first team coach, but when Gannon arrived at the club Grew chose to focus solely on his role as youth team coach.
-Following Gannon's swift departure in March 2011, Grew was elevated to the position of caretaker-manager for the third time in twelve years.
+During Adams' reign Grew had doubled up as a first-team coach.
+Still, when Gannon arrived at the club, Grew chose to focus solely on his role as youth team coach.
+Following Gannon's swift departure in March 2011, Grew was elevated to the position of caretaker manager for the third time in twelve years.
 Assisted by Horsfield, Marc Richards told the press that "it's absolutely brilliant that Grewy and Geoff are in charge again".
 After his first match back in charge ended in a 1–1 draw, Grew stated that if offered the job first time he would "seriously consider it".
 Defeat to bottom club Stockport County all but ended the club's promotion campaign, as well as Grew's hopes of a permanent appointment.
 He slammed both his players and the directors, claiming that "I was never in the picture to become the next manager".

-Upon Adams' return as manager he reshuffled the club's coaching set-up, and in July 2011 Grew was made assistant manager.
+Upon Adams' return as manager, he reshuffled the club's coaching set-up, and in July 2011, Grew was made assistant manager.
 In July 2014 his role changed to that of goalkeeping coach and scouting co-ordinator.
-He left the club in May 2015 as part of new manager's Rob Page's reshuffle of his backroom staff, and decided to take time out of football to undergo a back operation.
-He left the club following his testimonial game to honour his 25 years of service to the club.
+He left the club in May 2015 as part of new manager's Rob Page's reshuffle of his backroom staff.
+He decided to take time out of football to undergo a back operation.
+He left the club following his testimonial match to honour his 25 years of service to the club.